scholar-of-artifice/polyglot-security-foundations/README.md

 ### Components

 - **Hashicorp Vault** HashiCorp Vault is the PKI Engine which acts as an internal CA.
-- **overwhelming-minotaur** A a secure backend server written in `Go` which enforces `mTLS`.
+- **overwhelming-minotaur** A secure backend server written in `Go` which enforces `mTLS`.
 - **siege-leviathan** A client application using `Python` and `FastAPI` to make `TLS` authenticated requests to the `overwhelming-minotaur`.
 - **reckless-sleuth** An application written in `Go` to simulate unwelcome agents.
-It serves as a negative test to prove that that unauthenticated traffic is rejected from `overwhelming-minotaur`.
+It serves as a negative test to prove that unauthenticated traffic is rejected from `overwhelming-minotaur`.

 ## ⚡️ Quick Start Guide